BadrrElGhazaoui/Moon-Discoveries/_posts/2026-05-03-Mashrou'-Leila-Tayf.md

 <img style="width:100%; height:auto;" alt="Mashrou leila" src="https://github.com/user-attachments/assets/abdf51e7-0bba-4c85-8c1d-5860d426f168" />
 <p><b>Context</b></p>
 <p>
-  Mashrou'Leila is a lebanese music group made at first by students in the American University in Beirut for a study project, that's why its called project of a night, kind of a last minute project.
-Years passed and they became one of the most succesful musical groups in the arab world.
+  Mashrou'Leila is a Lebanese music group made at first by students in the American University in Beirut for a study project, that's why its called project of a night, kind of a last minute project.
+Years passed and they became one of the most successful musical groups in the arab world.
 Comes 2022 and the group splits mainly because of public harassment and death threats because of Hamed Sinno's (the lead singer) queerness, yes an arab group has a gay lead singer isn't that cool? well it's all flowers until you hear about Sarah Hegazi's story.
 </p>
 <img style="width:100%; height:auto;"  alt="ibn leil" src="https://github.com/user-attachments/assets/f1572bcc-9668-453b-b9d2-b6ede8ba5a35" />
 <p><b>Album's Story</b></p>